gronkanium/gronka/wiki/Commands.md

 **parameters:**

 - `url` (string, required) - url to download media from
-- `start_time` (number, optional) - start time in seconds (accepted but not used for downloads)
+- `start_time` (number, optional) - start time in seconds for video trimming (only applies to videos, ignored for images/gifs)
-- `end_time` (number, optional) - end time in seconds (accepted but not used for downloads)
+- `end_time` (number, optional) - end time in seconds for video trimming (only applies to videos, ignored for images/gifs)

 **usage:**

 - works with social media platforms (twitter, tiktok, instagram, etc.) if cobalt is enabled
 - also works with direct media urls
 - downloads and stores the media without conversion
+- **for videos**: time parameters (`start_time`, `end_time`) trim the video before saving
+  - if only `start_time` is provided, video is trimmed from that time to the end
+  - if only `end_time` is provided, video is trimmed from beginning to that time
+  - if both are provided, video is trimmed to the specified range
+  - `end_time` must be greater than `start_time` if both are provided
+- **for images/gifs**: time parameters are ignored (images/gifs don't have a time dimension)
 - use `/convert` afterwards if you want to convert to gif
-- time parameters are accepted for consistency but are not used for downloads (use `/convert` for video trimming)

 **examples:**

 ```
 /download url:https://twitter.com/user/status/123
 /download url:https://example.com/video.mp4
+/download url:https://example.com/video.mp4 start_time:30 end_time:60
+/download url:https://example.com/video.mp4 start_time:10
 ```

 ### `/optimize`